wills106/homeassistant-solax-modbus/docs/solax-mode1-modbus-power-control.md

 ***

 As we found no clear description of Solax Active Power, this sections describes our understanding, which may be wrong !
+Active Power seems to be measured at the combined Grid-House interface.
+So it represents the sum of the power delivered to grid and house (but made negative).

 Without PV, Activepower seems to be the amount of power injected or extracted into/from the battery.
 Positive means charging, negative discharging.
 In general, with PV, Activepower seems to be: